-- Children’s aches and pains might sometimes be difficult for parents to understand.
-You may find your child with painful bumps and bruises from all the running, jumping and climbing that growing children do, or sometimes they may complain of pain in their legs without any obvious cause – often called “growing pains.”
+- Growing pains in children might sometimes be difficult for parents to understand.
+You may find your child with painful bumps and bruises from all the running, jumping, and climbing that growing children do, or sometimes they may complain of pain in their legs without any obvious cause – often called "growing pains."

-- Here, we share some information about a few common examples of body aches and pains in children.
+- Here, we share some information about a few common examples of growing pains in children.
 The bad news?
-They can make your child uncomfortable.
+Children’s growing pain symptoms can make them uncomfortable.
 The good news?
 There is suitable relief for these pains!

 Types of aches and pains

 - Growing pains